Josh-Malarkey/owner-case-study/README.md

 - The current inbound efficiency is ~$730-$1,130 in ad spend per won deal (derived from $55-68K monthly ad spend and 50-79 accounts closed-won), and an incremental $15K/month in ad spend could yield ~15-20 additional accounts wons/month, a ~25-30% lift on current inbound volume
 - Monitor inbound CAC closely for diminishing returns as spend scales — the Jan-May data shows CAC remained stable ($1,249-$1,389) across varying spend levels, suggesting room to grow before saturation
 - Use the payback period advantage (~2 months inbound vs ~4 months outbound) to reinvest recovered cash into further growth quarters ahead

----

-### Executive Summary

-These two opportunities compound each other.
-Fixing outbound's contact-to-meeting rate from 4% → 8% would roughly double outbound wins (from ~17/mo to ~34/mo) while halving outbound CAC and unlocking higher-LTV accounts that outbound is uniquely positioned to target.

-Simultaneously, reallocating ~$15K/mo of outbound headcount spend into inbound ad budget could yield ~15-20 additional inbound wins/month at current efficiency (~$730-$1,130 ad spend per won deal).
-These combined initiatives add ~30 incremental wins/month on a current base of ~80-120 (total accounts won across both channels), representing a ~30% lift within a year while improving blended CAC:LTV from ~9x toward 11-13x as the mix shifts toward the more efficient inbound channel.